[Copilot Studio] Tried generating .pptx/.xlsx from scratch with Code Interpreter

 Source: FAQ for code interpreter | Microsoft Learn

-Generated files are only accessible during the session, so to reliably deliver them to users, you should save them to OneDrive or similar and return a sharing link.
+The generated file is only available during the session, so to reliably deliver it to users, save it to OneDrive or similar and return a sharing link.
 This will be covered in the distribution article.

 7. Summary